Simple meals are never so appreciated than during canning season. If you grow a garden, then canning can’t be far behind.

 Make your Own Frozen Pizza

 Another option is to make homemade pizza.
 These are a very simple meal, freeze well and cook in 20 minutes or less.
 The trick to this is to prepare and cook your dough ahead of time.
 Allow it to cool, then add the sauce and ingredients.
-Wrap it up as tightly as possible in plastic wrap, then wrap again in tin foil.
+Precook it for approximately 5 to 10 minutes.
+Allow it to cool, and then wrap it up as tightly as possible in plastic wrap, then wrap again in tin foil.
 Label it, then place it in the freezer.

 When you are ready to cook it, preheat your oven to 400 degrees.
 Place the frozen pizza either on a baking sheet or directly on the oven rack.
 Be sure your rack is in the upper middle of your oven to prevent the bottom from burning.